Skip to main content

 Depending on one's lifestyle, this question is very important, because everyone withdraws money from the current account from time to time.

-When choosing a current account, you should always ask yourself where you spend most of your life.
-If you belong to the majority of people who rarely leave the euro zone and need the account only for everyday life, a current account with a free withdrawal function within the euro zone is enough.
+When choosing a current account, you always have to ask yourself where you spend the majority of your life.
+If you belong to the majority who rarely leave the eurozone and only need the account for everyday life, a current account with a free withdrawal function within the eurozone is enough.

 However, if you are one of a few frequent travelers, a bank that allows free withdrawals worldwide is recommended.